CodyReichert/awesome-cl/index.md

 * [Successful Lisp](http://successful-lisp.blogspot.com/) - A good book for beginners with some programming background.
 * [Lisp Quickstart](https://cs.gmu.edu/~sean/lisp/LispTutorial.html) - A good tutorial to get up and code Common Lisp quickly.
 * [Casting SPELs in LISP](http://www.lisperati.com/casting.html) - A fun way to learn LISP while reading a comic book.
+* 📹 [Common Lisp Programming: from novice to effective developer](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358) - A learning video series on the Udemy platform (*full content under paid access*).
+Teaches the language basics, explains the ecosystem and shows real-world examples.
+By an active lisper and community contributor (@vindarel).
+  > Thanks for supporting my work on Udemy.
+Also note that I release free coupons from time to time, and that Udemy often proposes drastic promotions, but you can ask me a free coupon too.

 Intermediate
 ------------